trevortomlin/trevortomlin/README.md

 - 🔭 I’m currently working on [a Scheme to x86 compiler](https://github.com/trevortomlin/Scheme-Compiler)

-- 💻 I am an incoming intern at BNY Mellon!
+- 💻 I am an currently looking for a **Summer 2023 New Grad Software Engineering position**

 - 👯 I’m looking to collaborate on **Open Source Projects**